>

 8 Wear a cute hat or scarf over your hair: When you’re in the sun or in harsh environmental conditions, not only do those UV rays cause dry hair, they can also cause your pretty haircolor to fade too quickly!
 Wearing a protective layer over your hair can keep your hair healthy.

-10 Waterproof your dry hair: Before taking the plunge into the pool or the sea, coat your hair with a thick conditioning cream or a treatment oil, and cover it with a swim cap.
+10 Waterproof your dry hair: Before taking the plunge into the pool or the sea, coat your hair with a thick conditioning cream like Matrix A Curl Can Dream Moisturizing Cream or a treatment oil like A Curl Can Dream Lightweight Oil, and cover it with a swim cap.

-11 Step up your conditioning routine in harsh weather: Switch to a richer conditioner in cold weather months and add a weekly deep conditioning treatment to your hair care routine.
+11 Step up your conditioning routine in harsh weather: Switch to a richer conditioner in cold weather months and add a weekly deep conditioning treatment like Matrix Food For Soft Rich Hydrating Treatment Mask to your hair care routine.

 Too Many Chemical Treatments Can Cause Dry Hair